LARGE RC HELICOPTERS

 • Can be quite "squirrely" due to low mass & fast reaction.

-• Low quality & fragile making them fairly disposable.
+• Some are low quality & fragile making them fairly disposable.

 • Hard to work on due to small size.